joel-porquet/jpass/README.md

 # JPass password manager

+## What it jpass?

 **Jpass** is a flexible and configurable password manager and generator.

-From a configuration file describing services (i.e. usually websites for which you have to authenticate), **jpass** is able to generate deterministic passwords based on a master password.
+From a configuration file describing services (i.e. usually websites for which you have to authenticate), **jpass** is able to generate deterministic passwords based on a single master password.

-So at the end of the day, all you have to know and protect is your master password, and **jpass** takes care of the rest.
+So at the end of the day, all you have to remember and protect is your *master password*, and **jpass** takes care of the rest.

-Features:
+## Features

 * Password generation based on standard libraries (e.g. sha256 and base64)
 * Fully configurable password generation: you can specify the length, the sets